smknaqvi/project-smol-brain/README.md

 The frontend should be listening on port 3000 and the backend on 5000.
 Just stick your favourite reverse proxy in front of it!

 > Note: the docker containers binds to 127.0.0.1:PORT:PORT which means that it only binds to docker's network interface.
 If you aren't using a reverse proxy and want to expose this to the public, you'll need to modify the docker-compose file to bind directly to PORT:PORT instead

+## API Documentation

+Our documentation is live at [http://api.ytparty.ml/](http://api.ytparty.ml/)

+Also feel free to build the documentation for yourself within `./backend`

+`npm run docs`

+To view the built documentation, open the `index.html` file in `./backend/apidoc/` in your favourite browser